william-herring/pogbot/README.md

 # pogbot

-Pogbot is currently being rewritten.
-This repo contains all source code that powers the bot.
+Pogbot is no longer maintained.